invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

       http://localhost:9090.
 Click on this link to open up a browser and start exploring InvokeAI's features.

-12. You can launch InvokeAI with several different command-line arguments that customize its behavior.
+12. **InvokeAI Options**: You can launch InvokeAI with several different command-line arguments that customize its behavior.
 For example, you can change the location of the image output directory, or select your favorite sampler.
 See the [Command-Line Interface](../features/CLI.md) for a full list of the options.